 - Find specific retailers in a given area.

-How I built the application?
+How did I build the application/custom functionality?

 I used the React Context and useReducer to managed the functionality state and not Redux.
 I think using Redux is quite overkill for this specific widget’s functionality.